 Obviously, you must include the completion, requisition and irrevocable dates.
-As well as declaring the present legal use of the property, you'll also need to state the balance of down payment to be paid upon completion.
+As well as declaring the present legal use of the property, you'll also need to state the balance of down payment to be paid on completion.

 In real estate contracts, it's fairly standard to request that the seller provide an existing survey or related document.
 Your mortgage company may demand a copy, or they may accept title insurance instead.
-A survey or reasonable facsimile, though, will come in handy if you ever want to build an addition to your home, install a fence or swimming pool, or build a shed or detached garage.
+A survey or reasonable facsimile, though, will come in handy if you ever want to build an addition to your home, install a fence or swimming pool or build a shed or garage.

-There'll be the usual assortment of representations and warranties by the seller normally included in real estate contracts, wherein they state, for example, that all chattels and fixtures included will be in good working order upon completion.
+There will be the usual assortment of representations and warranties by the seller normally included in real estate contracts, wherein they state, for example, that all chattels and fixtures included will be in good working order upon completion.

-Real estate contracts for condominiums have specialized blanks that must be completed, including the monthly common expense and what it includes.
+Real estate contracts for condominiums have special blanks that must be completed, including the monthly common expense and what it includes.
 As well, the type and expense if any, for any parking facility and storage locker will be noted.

 And finally, and certainly just as important, if not more so, are the various conditions normally added to a real estate sales contract that permit you time to perform your due diligence.

-After all, if you're unable to raise the funds necessary to buy the real estate, then you'll not be able to proceed with the purchase.
+After all, if you're unable to raise the funds necessary to buy the real estate, you'll not be able to proceed with the purchase.
 If you fail to be approved, you'll be asked to sign a mutual release of the contract.
 In most circumstances, there's a provision in the condition for the return of your deposit without interest or deduction.
 Another condition you'll seriously want to consider is one that permits you to receive a ...

 ... report from a qualified home inspector.
 By having a thorough inspection of the premises, you'll know what you're buying.
 Sellers are legally obligated to disclose any and all defects of their property.
-However, sometimes, they fail to do so, either deliberately or innocently.
+However, sometimes, they fail to do so, either innocently or fraudulently.

 Having said this, there are still limitations as to what an inspector can do.
 For example, they're not permitted to remove basement paneling to examine the foundation wall for cracks or water seepage.
-And if their moisture metre doesn't detect any moisture, then they must assume the foundation is in good condition.
+And if their moisture metre doesn't detect any moisture, they must assume the foundation is in good condition.

 ... particularly if the house is older.
 Insurance companies can be demanding when it comes to things such as electrical wiring, fireplaces and wood-stoves.
 They may demand a report by the local Electrical Safety Authority (ESA) or a report from Wood Energy Technology Transfer (WETT).
-Ensure the home will be insurable because if you're unable to insure it, the bank will likely refuse to advance the funds necessary to close your real estate sale contract.
+Ensure the home will be insurable because if you can't insure it, the bank will likely refuse to advance the funds necessary to close your real estate sale contract.
 Then, you're in trouble.
 With most homes, especially newer ones, this is not normally an issue.